 I use my medium Pampered Chef cookie scoop to fill my bundt cake pan.
 It takes about 3 full scoops to fill each mini cake pan.
 I have 3 different sizes of scoops and use my cookie scoops all the time!
 They are definitely one of my favorite kitchen tools.

 Make sure your cream cheese and butter are truly softened before making your frosting.
 You need a mixer for this part of the recipe.
 Cream the butter and cream cheese and add the powdered sugar until your frosting reaches the desired consistency.
 It is generally right around 3 1/2 cups for me.

 When you are piping your frosting, I have learned (since taking these pictures) to use a Number 12 piping tip – and a disposable frosting bag.
 This will make frosting much easier!
 You can put your frosting in a disposable sandwich bag and clip off the corner (as I did for the bundt cakes in these pictures).
 That works in a pinch but the Number 12 tip makes a big difference.

-You can store the frosted cakes in the fridge – or if you are serving them within the day, out on the counter is fine.
+Since there is cream cheese in the frosting, you can store the frosted cakes in the fridge.
+If you are serving them within a couple hours of frosting, out on the counter is fine.

 Another option is always to make the cakes and the frosting ahead of time, but to frost shortly before serving so your cakes can stay out at room temperature.
 There are lots of options!
 Just choose the one that works best for you.